Scalingo/terraform-provider-scalingo-examples/README.md

 ## How to use this repository

-In every directory there are some terraform examples to manipulate scalingo resources.
+In every directory there are some Terraform examples to manipulate Scalingo resources.
-To use it, you just have to init it and provider a Scalingo API Token
+To use it, you just have to initialize it and provide a Scalingo API Token:

 ```
 terraform init